bytebase/bytebase.com-old/content/blog/database-change-management-with-tidb.md

   nickname VARCHAR(255)
 );
 ````
 4. Bytebase will do some basic checks and then execute the SQL.
 Since it’s for `Test` environment, the issue is automatically approved by default.
+Meanwhile, Bytebase has run several task checks before executing the SQL, and one such task check is called SQL Reivew.
+You may [customize your own SQL Review policies](/docs/sql-review/review-policy/overview).
 Click **Resolve issue**.

 ![issue-create-t1](/static/blog/database-change-management-with-tidb/issue-create-t1.webp)

 5. The issue status will become Done.